xwmx/nb/README.md

 ### 📂 Folders

 Items can be organized in folders.
-To add a note to a folder, call `nb add` with the folder's relative path within the notebook with a trailing slash:
+To add a note to a folder, call `nb add` with the folder's relative path within the notebook followed by a slash:

 ```bash
 # add a new note in the folder named "example"